People living outside of Leeds to be charged £8 to enter popular museum

-People living outside Leeds to be charged £8 to enter Kirkstall’s Abbey House Museum
+People living outside Leeds to be charged £8 to enter Kirkstall Abbey

-People who live outside of Leeds will be charged £8 to enter Kirkstall’s Abbey House Museum, according to new plans set to be discussed by the city’s council chiefs next week.
+People who live outside of Leeds will be charged £8 to enter Kirkstall’ Abbey, according to new plans set to be discussed by the city’s council chiefs next week.

 A paper on the authority’s finances over the coming years proposes introducing the charge, which it expects will raise around £160,000 a year, while those who can provide a proof of address within Leeds would be allowed free access.